 Employee in a call center in Tunis

-Economic situation Tight networks with Europe
+Economic situation Close ties with Europe

 The revolution has had a considerable impact on Tunisia's economy.
 The country's uncertain political future, as well as the unstable security situation there, have made many foreign investors wary of doing business in Tunisia.
 Tourism has slumped, and frequent strikes and blockades have crippled many Tunisian-based businesses over many months.